City Makers’ Forum

 Many of London’s urban leadership programmes are working to equip future leaders with the confidence, skills and knowledge they’ll need.
 But this is not enough.
 Urban professionals also need an engaged and diverse network to draw upon.

-Through quarterly events that explore key urban issues with invited guest speakers, this forum will bring together those interested in shaping the future of our cities to share experience and learn from one another.
+Through regular events that explore key urban issues with invited guest speakers, this forum will bring together those interested in shaping the future of our cities to share experience and learn from one another.

 We want to bring as many of London’s future leaders together as possible.
 If you’d like to be involved in the forum, contact us.